HoiHman/Simfeeback-STL-feet/Home.md

 In this Version, motion commands will be send to a mirco controller (Arduino based) that will control closed loop AC Servos.

 [![SimFeedback in motion](https://img.youtube.com/vi/oKyzBDKgwR0/0.jpg)](https://www.youtube.com/watch?v=oKyzBDKgwR0)

+This project is in pre alpha stage.
+We run a closed beta test.